Amazon A+ Content Templates and Best Practices: What modules are there?

 They can try out the products, touch them, and examine them from all sides.
 And they can consult a salesperson who answers their questions and presents them with alternatives.

 All of this is absent when shopping on Amazon and similar platforms.
 Therefore, as a seller, you should make the customer journey on your product page as close to the in-store experience as possible.
-Use Amazon A+ Content to showcase your product in all its facets.
+Use the Amazon A+ Content and showcase your product with all its facets.
 If you are selling a handbag, you can show all the compartments and provide a glimpse into the inside of the bag.
 Using product photos with comparison objects, you can show customers how big the bag really is.
 This way, many can better assess the true size than if they only read abstract measurements in the product description.
 How much is 58 cm, after all?

-With Amazon A+ Content, there is also the option to include a comparison table on the product detail page.
+With the Amazon A+ Content, there is also the option to include a comparison table on the product detail page.
 This allows you to compare the listed item with other products from your range.
 Let’s take the handbag from the example above again.
 Perhaps the bag is a bit too small for the customer because it would be used as an office bag and needs to have space for a laptop, lunch, and a coffee cup.
-If you also offer a handbag that meets these needs, it is just a click away.
-The customer can see from your comparison table that you have this available and is likely to click on it.
+If you also offer a handbag that meets these needs, it is just one click away.
+The customer can see from your comparison table that you have this available and will likely click on it.

 Tell the story of your brand